DeborahBambil/PmiRSelect/README.md

 The tool's output provides both the miRNAs prediction:

-> PredictedCurated = all predicted sequences and all miRNAs sequences file NT count
+> PredictedCurated = all predicted sequences and all miRNAs sequences only file NT count

 > PredictedCuratedIdendical = Separate the repeated sequences